AhmedHanye/ip-address-tracker/README.md

 ## Usage

-1. Enter an IP address or domain name into the input field.
+1. Enter an IP address into the input field.
 2. Press the "Track" button to view the location associated with the entered IP address on the map.

 ##